MicroAIInc/MicroAI-AtomML-Libraries/ESP32/README.md

-# MicroAI Libraries for the ESP32
+# MicroAI's AtomML Libraries for the ESP32

 ### Overview